Photo: Tenerife Cabildo.

-Updated 14 May: Carreteras has announced that works on the Armeñime intersection have started today.
+Updated 14 May 2018: Carreteras says that works on the Armeñime intersection have started today.
 The Cabildo’s roads department advises that as works progress, so various diversions will be in place, and drivers are asked to be attentive to road signs and possible delays while works are carried out.

 Updated 15 February 2018: Adeje mayor Fraga has announced today that the Cabildo has approved the adjudication of the works for the Armeñime roundabout.
 The process has been very difficult, said the mayor, involving several public administrations and the private sector, but at last the project is almost there after years in the planning.
 Works are now expected to start in a couple of months.